shetabit/payment/README.md

         return $transId;
     }

-    // redirect into bank using transactionId, to complete the payment public function pay() {
+    // Redirect into bank using transactionId, to complete the payment. public function pay() {
-        // its better to set bankApiUrl in config/payment.php and retrieve it here:
+        // It is better to set bankApiUrl in config/payment.php and retrieve it here:
         $bankUrl = $this->settings->bankApiUrl; // bankApiUrl is the config name.

-        //prepare payment url
+        // Prepare payment url.
         $payUrl = $bankUrl.$this->invoice->getTransactionId();

-        // redirect to the bank
+        // Redirect to the bank.
         return redirect()->to($payUrl);
     }

-    // verify the payment (we must verify to insure that user has paid the invoice) public function verify() : ReceiptInterface {
+    // Verify the payment (we must verify to ensure that user has paid the invoice). public function verify(): ReceiptInterface {
         $verifyPayment = $this->settings->verifyApiUrl;

         $verifyUrl = $verifyPayment.$this->invoice->getTransactionId();